someengineering/resoto.com/docs/reference/cli/README.md

 successors [--with-origin] [edge_type]
 ```

 This command extends an already existing query.
-It will select all descendants of the currently selected nodes of the query.
+It will select all successors of the currently selected nodes of the query.
 The graph may contain different types of edges (e.g. the `default` graph or the `delete` graph).
 In order to define which graph to walk, the edge_type can be specified.

 If --with-origin is specified, the current element is included in the result set as well.
-Assume node A with descendant B with descendant C: A --> B --> C `query id(A) | descendants` will select B and A, while `query id(A) | descendants --with-origin` will select C and B and A.
+Assume node A with descendant B with descendant C: A --> B --> C `query id(A) | successors` will select B, while `query id(A) | successors --with-origin` will select C and B.

 ### Options